ipfs/benchmarks/README.md

 ![Architecture](docs/images/architecture.png)

 The goal is to provide feedback around performance to developers and the community with an extremely low barrier.
 The CI system integrating code changes will trigger benchmark runs as well a scheduled run every night.
-Each run will provide a URL to the CI system where the results will be visible.
+Each run will provide a URL where the results will be visible.

 This project also provides a possibility to run tests locally on a development version of `js-ipfs`.
 Developers can then examine individual output files before submitting code to the community.